Feb 22, 1976 – Florence Ballard Chapman (The Supremes) was born Florence Glenda Ballard on June 30th 1943.

 “You’re not supposed to ever say that you were a Supreme, or had anything to do with the Supremes whatsoever,” Ballard said in a 1975 Detroit Free Press interview of the contract.
 “In other words, you’re nothing,”

-As Feb.
-22 marks the 40th anniversary of her passing, her legacy has become synonymous as the “lost Supreme” whose potential was cut short, often defined by her fall from grace.
+In the decades since, her legacy has become synonymous with the “lost Supreme” whose potential was cut short, often defined by her fall from grace.
 “Ex-Supreme broke, on ADC” was the Detroit Free Press headline in the 1970s that ignited worldwide press and collective gasps for the former superstar.
 There’s always the question, “What could’ve been of Florence’s life if she had her chance to shine?”

 Her powerfully soulful voice in songs “Save Me a Star”, “Buttered Popcorn”, and “People” showed her ability to carry the energy of a song with all of her might.